Buderim Ginger

 Buderim Ginger is a brand of ginger-based food products in Australia.
 The Buderim Ginger Factory is a working ginger factory and tourist attraction in Pioneer Road, Yandina, Sunshine Coast Region, Queensland, Australia.
+By 2009, Buderim Ginger was processing 95% of the nation’s ginger and was recognised as a “backbone” of the industry by growers.

 The Buderim Ginger Factory is operated by Buderim Ginger Limited that was listed as a public company in December 1988.
 The company manufactures confectionery ginger products (sugar-based) that are marketed in Australia and exported to a number of international markets including UK, USA, Canada and various European countries.
 The company also operates a similar factory in Suva, Fiji.
 The ginger factory was originally located at Buderim, before moving operations to Yandina in 1978.